Suggested Reading:

 This Day, the First Day of November

-Pope Boniface IV, after the dedication of the Pantheon, ordained to
+which Pope Boniface IV, after the dedication of the Pantheon,

-celebrated in many dioceses, but at different times, should be
+in many dioceses, but at different times, should be on this

-on this day perpetually and solemnly kept by the whole Church in honor
+day perpetually and solemnly kept by the whole Church in

 At Terracina, in Campania, the birthday of

-sent to France by blessed Polycarp to preach the Gospel.
-After
+who was sent to France by blessed Polycarp to preach the

-under the emperor Marcus Aurelius, he was finally condemned to
+Marcus Aurelius, he was finally condemned to have his neck

 a lance.

-of professing the Christian religion, in the time of the emperor
+Accused of professing the Christian religion in the time

-and the lacerating of her body with iron hooks, and thus completed
+of her body with iron hooks, and thus completed her martyrdom.

 At Clermont, in Auvergne, St. Austremonius,